 Faculty also agreed with David’s recommendation to eliminate the ASL-English Interpretation major under the initial recommendations.
 It could become a minor.

-“We hope to offer a sustainable, cost-effective, and exciting array of courses and programs that have clear paths to graduation, with some room for exploration along the way, and that lead to job opportunities for our students, and ultimately, successful careers,” said Robin Whatley, administrative chair of the College-Wide Curriculum Committee and associate professor of science and math.
+“We hope to offer a sustainable, cost-effective, and exciting array of courses and programs that have clear paths to graduation, with some room for exploration along the way, and that lead to job opportunities for our students, and ultimately, successful careers,” said Robin Whatley, administrative chair of the College-Wide Curriculum Committee and associate professor in the School of Design.

 The faculty working groups agreed with David and proposed to eliminate the art history and environmental studies majors.